-Dina Ting, Head of Global Index Portfolio Management at Franklin Templeton, revealed on March 31, 2026, that an enormous $12 trillion in market capitalization vanished from global benchmarks during the last thirty days.
-This catastrophic reduction in equity value constitutes the single largest month of capital destruction in the history of modern finance.
+Dina Ting, Head of Global Index Portfolio Management at Franklin Templeton, revealed that an large $12 trillion in market capitalization vanished from global benchmarks during the last thirty days.
+This severe reduction in equity value constitutes the single largest month of capital destruction in the history of modern finance.
 Energy markets and shipping disruptions originating from the Iran conflict continue to destabilize traditional valuation models.
+The Investors Rethink Strategies After $12 Trillion Wipeout report carried a March 31, 2026 time marker for readers following the latest account.
 Investors across London and New York are now struggling to reconcile these losses with previous growth projections for the fiscal year.

 Equity benchmarks throughout Asia and Europe plummeted throughout the month as the intensity of the geopolitical crisis increased.
 Data provided by Bloomberg indicate that the speed of the sell-off surpassed the initial weeks of the 2008 financial crisis.
 High-frequency trading algorithms accelerated the decline by triggering automated stop-loss orders across major exchange-traded funds.
 Market participants now face an environment where traditional safe havens offer limited protection against systemic shocks.
 The scale of the capital flight has overwhelmed domestic recovery efforts in several emerging economies.